 TikTok is more than just dancing

 The fact that most people immediately associate short videos with teenagers is mostly due to TikTok.
 The app has been downloaded more than two billion times – and not just by 12- to 18-year-olds!
 67 per cent of TikTok users worldwide are older than 25 years.
 You can also find all sorts of brands and companies on TikTok.
 Some of the most active accounts belong to the likes of BMW, the Washington Post, Pringles or German radio station 1Live.

 It’s not surprising that Instagram has recognised the great potential of short videos too.
 With IG Reels, the social media platform has launched an almost identical video format.
-In many beta versions, the reels-explore section now has its own tab on the app’s home screen.
+The reels-explore section now has its own tab on the app’s home screen.
 This clearly shows the importance Instagram attributes to this kind of content.

 The endless sea of social media platforms